abdallhhelles/Marica/TEST_SERVER_PLAYBOOK.md

   - `#lounge` — Free chat for testers.
   - `#showcase` — Screenshots and clips of Marica in action.
   - `#intel` — `/intel` answers, FAQs, guides.
+  - `#usage-guide` — Step-by-step setup and usage flow for new testers.

 ## Roles
 - `Control` — Admins; ensure Marica sits above this for permission checks.